biobakery/humann/readme.md

 $ humann2_databases --download $DATABASE $BUILD $INSTALL_LOCATION
 ```

 This will automatically update the HUMAnN 2.0 configuration.
+If you do not have permissions to edit the config file run with the option `--update-config no` and then include the locations of the databases when running HUMAnN.

 ----